View this post on Instagram

-After an hour or so, I heard my Mum’s quiet tears.
-I knew she was getting to that special place.
+After an hour or so, I heard somebody’s quiet tears.
+I knew they were getting to that special place.
 It was hard staying there and not doing anything, but we were warned that everyone had their own journey.
 We were not to interfere.

 In my case, it took two to three hours for the medicine to kick in—it was impossible to tell in the darkness.

 At first, I started to fall into a relaxed and heightened dream-like state.
 That was at first.
 From one moment to the other, I wasn’t so relaxed.
 I was sweating, shivering, twitching; my body felt trapped in a never-ending dull ache.
 It was like having the flu tenfold.